 Getting Started in the Solar Industry: NABCEP PV Associate Credential

-To qualify for the NABCEP PV Associate Exam, you must complete the four required courses: Basic Photovoltaics (PV 101), PV Site Assessment (PV 201), PV System Design (PV 202), and PV Exam Prep (PV 220).
+To qualify for the NABCEP PV Associate Exam, you must complete the seven required courses: Basic Photovoltaics (PV 101), PV Safety & Hazard Control (PV 150), PV Site Assessment (PV 201), PV System Design (PV 202), PV System Installation (PV 215), PV Operations & Maintenance (PV 216), and PV Costs & Economics (PV 217).
 For most NABCEP Board Certifications, the first required step is the PV Associate credential.

 Required Courses For NABCEP PV Associate Exam Eligibility

 We’ve made it easy for students to navigate and work through the course requirements by creating course packages available online or in-person.
 You also have the option to purchase each course individually.
-Please note that individual courses do not include the textbook ($100).
+Please note that online courses do not include the textbook.
 You’ll receive a certificate of completion after each course is completed.

 This four-hour course provides participants with fundamental terms and concepts to better understand how electrical circuits work, and how to stay safe when working with or near electricity.